kt3k/moneybit-app/design/DOC.md

-# Balance Kun design doc
+# MoneyBit app design doc

 - A SP app for iOS and Android, based on straw, capsid and bulbo.